 Adolf Hitler after his appointment as Chancellpr (January 1933) intially pursued a moderate foreign policy.
 Germany at this point was militarily weak and Hitler did not want to cause an Allied intervention.
 Thus his first few years in power were focused on gaining absolute control of Germany, secretly laubching a massive rearmament program, and projecting a moderate internatiinal image.
 This enabled him to consolidated power and began to rearm Germany in secret.
 Hitler also began developing the Axis alliance system, first with Italy and then with Japan.

 As Germany rearmned, Hitler's foreign policy shifted.
 German diplomacy began using its growing economic and military power to force concessions from neigboring countries.
 Hitler's invasion of Czechoslovakia (1939) ended the Hitler's ability to deal diplomatically with the West.
 The War was only made possible by Hitler's diplomatic coup, the Non-Agression Pact with the Soviet Union (1939).
 Neither side was under any illusion, the Non-Agression Pact was an armed truce, putting off war until the two continental powers partitioned Europe.
 After launbching the War, diplomacy was no longer of interest to Hitler as he launched on a massive effort to reorder Europe by firce of arms.
 Hitler also wanted to keep the United States out if the war.
 Here he was powefully aided by the Isolationists.
 The German Embassy in America quite passed money to Isolationists.
 Hitler wanted to complete his conquest of Europe and the Soviet Union before America entered the War and swung its immense industrial power into the conflict.
 One in possession of the resources of the East, he believed that German dominance of the continent could not be challenged, even by the United States.
-Hitler esentially acted alon despite his Axis allies.
+Hitler esentially acted alon despite his Axis allies and thy returned the favor.
 One he decided to attack the Soviet Union.
 Then he began to put together a coalition.

 Japan signaled it imperial visions in China during Workd War I when it issued its 21 Demands.
 The United States became the primary country resistung Japanese expansiion diplomar=tically.
 And this earned the enminty of the uktra-nationalists in the military.
 Japanese policy after World War I was dominated by two goals.
 First to gain control over China.
 Second to expanhd north so as to negate Bolshevick influence and obtain access to Siberian resources.
 Japan after seizing Manchuria (1931), had virtially no diplomacy with the West.
 Their invreasingly active military, essentially conducted in diplomacy though the barrel of a gun.
 Japan invaded China proper (1937).
 Chinese resistance, however, proved more substantial and protracted than anticipated.
 Escalating American support for the Chinese further antagonized the militarists who had gained control over the Japanese Government.
 Japanese diplomacy fluctuated with the fortunes of the Strike North and Strike South factions of the military.
 After tghe German victories in the West, Japanese entry in the War was inevitable and was a matter of the military deptermining how the country could best take advantage of the war in Europe.
 This left the United States the only country capable of resisting Japanese agression in the Pacific.
 And to counterbalance America and Soviet power, the Japanese moved to cement a relationship with Germany and Italy through the Axis alliance.
 Japanese policy of conusulting diplomacy through military force not only led them into a protracted struggle in China, but into a disaterous military confrontation on the Manchurian-Mongolian border.
 It did not change the military's advocay of using military force, only the targets to be selected.
 Hitler negotiated the NAZI-Soviet Niono-Aggression Pact without consulting the Japanese.
 This led to the defeat of the Strike North faction orientation within the military establishment.
 Even after the victory of the Strike South faction, Japanese diplomts feigned peace.
 American code breakers cracked the diplomatic Purple Code.
 The resulting decrypts (Magic) gave American officials a crystal clear view of the country's true intentions.
 (Ironically Magic proved to be the single best source of information on NAZI Germany during the War as the Americans read reports submitted by Japanese diplomats to Tokyo.)